tiredboffin/fffw/README.md

   - compile the resources back into camera format

 - ffre (unpublished, abandoned) - bricked camera recovery (put on hold)
   - runs firmware updater from SD card.
 Partially tested only on XE2.
-Can be made to work on other cameras with EXR-II SoC (XA2, XM1 etc).
-Porting to other SoC-s depends on bootrom availabilty.
+Can be made to work on other cameras with EXR, EXR Pro and EXR-II SoC (XPro1, XE1, XE2, XA1, XA2, XM1 etc).

 ## Instructions ff80